xBytez/grunt-requirejs-obfuscate/README.md

 This code does not currently have any unit tests.
 It could probably also use some better methodology to find and replace hashes, such as more advanced regex.

 I have tested this on a real project with multiple files and it works perfectly.

+TODO: Prevent duplicate hashes for the filename part (just in case).

 ## Release History
 0.1.0 - Initial Release